-AP exams measure how well a student has mastered the content and skills of a specific AP course.
-Students may take AP courses during the entire school year or in a semester, depending on the course.
-At IDEA, students take the corresponding AP exam in May, free of charge, unlike a lot of districts.
-If the student scores a 3 or higher on the AP exam, the student may receive college credit for that course, which they may apply towards their college degree, saving money on college tuition and time.
+AP exams measure how well a Student has mastered the content and skills of a specific AP course.
+Beginning in grade 9, Students may take AP courses during the entire school year or in a semester, depending on the course.
+At IDEA, Students take the corresponding AP exam in May, free of charge, unlike a lot of districts.
+If the Student scores a 3 or higher on the AP exam, the Student may receive college credit for that course, which they may apply towards their college degree, saving money on college tuition and time.